bolt/docs/docs/twig-components/method/preg_quote.md

 Result: '\$40 for a g3\/400'
 ```

-Jasny's Twig Extensions can be easily installed using composer:
+Jasny's Twig Extensions can be easily installed using Composer:

 ```twig
 composer require jasny/twig-extensions